EfthymisF/folder-scripts/README.md

  ![](https://github.com/EfthymisF/folder-scripts/blob/master/index.png)

  MUDOGER is a tool developed for metagenomic analysis and classification of data contained in mixed libraries from a wide range of environments.
-MUDOGER is user-friendly  and is the first tool that can be used for the simultaneous extraction of data from Prokaryotes, Eykaryotes by combining a number of pipelines from diffrent tools.
+MUDOGER is user-friendly  and is the first tool that can be used for the simultaneous extraction of data from Prokaryotes, Eykaryotes and Virueses by combining a number of pipelines from diffrent tools.
 The MUDOGER pipilene process starts with **Read Quality control** of the libraries and **Assembly** of the *"good quality reads"* resulted from the former process.
 For the next part of  data analysis, the pipeline is devided in 3 different branches: **1.
 Metawrap** pipeline is used for analayzing Prokaryotic genomes. **2.** **Virsorter**, **Virfinder** and **Vibrant** pipilens are followed and combined for the prediction of viral sequences. **3.** **Eykarep** is run for metagenomic analysis of Eykaryotic genomes.

 ## MUDOGER Workflow